 For further information consult a paediatrician online --> https://www.icliniq.com/ask-a-doctor-online/paediatrician

-Article Overview: Cellulitis is a potentially serious bacterial infection of the skin, which includes the subcutaneous tissue, fat, and the soft tissue layer.
-It first appears as an area which is hot to touch and is red and swollen.
+What Is Cellulitis?
+Cellulitis is a potentially serious bacterial infection of the skin, which includes the subcutaneous tissue, fat, and the soft tissue layer.
+The other name for cellulitis is Phlegmon.
+It first appears as an area that is hot to touch and is red and swollen.
+Cellulitis can occur a...
 Read Article

 Ask your health query to a doctor online?Ask a Paediatrician Now